 Dan has been a wildlife biologist and rancher for forty years.
 He is also one of the most celebrated falconers in America today, and was a prime mover in the restoration of peregrine falcons in the Rocky Mountains in the 1970s and ‘80s.

-Dan is one of the most powerful literary voices on the Plains.
-Described by the New York Times as “a writer with a keen and poetic eye…”, his novels include, The Spirit of the Hills, In the Center of the Nation, Brendan Prairie, The Contract Surgeon, The Indian Agent and Stolen Horses.
+Dan’s powerful literary voice has been described by the New York Times as “a writer with a keen and poetic eye…”.
+His novels include, The Spirit of the Hills, In the Center of the Nation, Brendan Prairie, The Contract Surgeon, The Indian Agent, Stolen Horses, and Eminent Domain, a collection of short stories, which was the winner of the 1987 Iowa Short Fiction Award.
 Dan’s memoirs on falconry, The Rites of Autumn and Equinox, are intimate and revealing explorations of his life-long search for wildness on the Great Plains.
-Dan’s other non-fiction book, Buffalo for the Broken Heart explores the history of his ranch and the conversion from beef to buffalo, was chosen for One Book South Dakota in 2009.
-Dan’s latest non-fiction book, Wild Idea – Buffalo & Family in a Difficult Land is a sequel to Buffalo for the Broken Heart.
+Dan’s other non-fiction books include, Buffalo for the Broken Heart, which explores the history of his ranch and the conversion from beef to buffalo.
+It was chosen for One Book South Dakota in 2009.
+And, Wild Idea – Buffalo & Family in a Difficult Land, the sequel to Buffalo for the Broken

 Dan is a two-time winner of the National Endowment for the Arts’ individual artist’s grant, a two-time winner of the Western Heritage Award, and a 2001 recipient of the Bush Creative Arts Fellowship.

 Dan divides his time between WIBC, working on the ranch, writing and teaching ecology.
 He remains an avid falconer and runs a string of bird dogs.

 Hear Dan's story here and learn more about how he got started in bison ranching.